pzhao1799/WilliamstownPoliceModeling/README.md

     - `"pdf"` will only convert the pdfs to pngs.
     - `"redact"` will only clean redaction marks on the pngs and output pngs.
     - `"ocr"` will only convert the pngs to text.
-    - `"both"` will do the full conversion from pdfs to text.
+    - `"all"` will do the full conversion from pdfs to text.

 ### Text Cleanup and Parsing (parse_log.py):